ssrpw2/NHTSA-VIN-Decoder/README.md

 - **VIN Decoding:** Use the SQL script to decode VINs.
 Follow the instructions to execute the script within SQL Server Management Studio.
 - **Data Processing:** After decoding, use the provided Excel form to process and manage the output data.

-## Installation
-1. Import the `.bak` file into your SQL Server instance.
-2. Implement the stored procedure using the provided SQL script.
-3. Open the Excel form and configure it to connect to your SQL database.

-## Usage
 ## Usage
 ### General Information: